-Ducks of this breed are not usually flock leaders like the Pekins, nor are they as predator aware, in my personal experience.
-Khaki Cambell ducks are hardy and make great followers in an established flock during free range training.
+Ducks of this breed are not usually flock leaders like the Pekins, nor are they as predator-aware, in my personal experience.
+Khaki Cambell ducks are hardy and make great followers in an established flock during free-range training.

 Duck hens from this breed lay roughly 300 eggs per year.
 Like the Khaki Campbell ducks, they are also exuberant foragers.
-Indian Runner ducks prefer to free range, but can also live contendently in a spacious coop and run environment.
+Indian Runner ducks prefer to free range, but can also live happily in a spacious coop and run environment.

 Some of the favorite insect meals of an Indian Runner duck include small reptiles and snails.
-This quality duck egg laying breed was used in China for centuries to roam about rice paddies to protect the marshy land from these and other destructive creatures as well as from invasive weeds that could smother the crop.
+This quality duck egg-laying breed was used in China for centuries to roam about rice paddies to protect the marshy land from these and other destructive creatures as well as from invasive weeds that could smother the crop.

 Indian Runners are also often heralded for their friendly demeanor with keepers as well as their intellect.
-Indian Runners are also substantially climate hardy.
+Indian Runners are also substantially climate-hardy.

 In general, Ancona ducks are known to be especially friendly with their keepers.
 These very social ducks are so large that they are less likely to be snatched by hawks even prior to reaching full maturity.

 This traditional duck egg breed routinely produces about 290 large eggs annually.
 Eggs from Magpie duck hens are as beautiful as they are tasty.
-The eggs vary in hue from a deep cream to shades of both blue and green.
+The eggs vary in hue from deep cream to shades of both blue and green.

-Magpie ducks can be a little high strung and may be best coop and run kept.
+Magpie ducks can be a little high-strung and may be best coop and run-kept.
 While they are not known for being lovingly social with their keepers, they are an extraordinarily quiet breed.